FBerding/aifeducation/README.md

 Studio</figcaption>
 </figure>

-*Aifeducation Studio* allows users to easily develop, train, apply, document, and analyse AI models without any coding skills.
-See the corresponding vignette for more details: [02a Using Aifeducation Studio](https://fberding.github.io/aifeducation/articles/gui_aife_studio.html).
+*AI for Education - Studio* allows users to easily develop, train, apply, document, and analyse AI models without any coding skills.
+See the corresponding vignette for more details: [02 Using the graphical user interface Aifeducation - Studio](https://fberding.github.io/aifeducation/articles/gui_aife_studio.html).

 ## Sustainability